Abe Jacobs: Early life and amateur career

-Abe Jacobs was born and raised on the isolated Chatham Islands, New Zealand.
+Abner Robert Jacobs was born on 18 April 1928, on the isolated Chatham Islands in New Zealand, where he was also raised.
 His father managed a cattle station with 6,000 head of sheep and a few thousand cattle.
 Jacobs had a very rural upbringing working on the station and regularly travelled long distances by horseback; he once rode 85 miles in a two-day ride.
 At the age of 13, Jacobs broke his first horse and herded 1200 head of sheep on a three-day trip to be shipped to the mainland, and began training sheep dogs.
 He also attended a local elementary school and completed high school via a correspondence course.
 He saw his first automobile as a young man in Christchurch and his first television set while competing in Hawaii years later.

 In the late-1940s, he became interested in professional wrestling while listening to live radio broadcasts, aired twice a week by the Dominion Wrestling Union, and reading the local newspapers.
 He was once able to hear a match between Gorgeous George and George Temple being broadcast in San Diego for 20 minutes before the signal faded.
 He would later have the opportunity to wrestle many of these wrestlers while competing professionally in the United States.

 Jacobs began weightlifting which, in addition to working on his family's ranch, would give him a distinct strength advantage when he started his amateur wrestling career as a teenager.
 Although conventional wisdom discouraged weight training at the time, then believed that becoming "muscle bound" would slow speed and agility, Jacobs continued working out after reading a magazine article which claimed that the fastest Olympian was an Egyptian lightweight power lifter.
 He was invited to an Easter Camp, where amateur wrestlers had the opportunity to train with the 1952 light heavyweight Olympic Champion, but was forced to leave by the head of the wrestling association for his weightlifting.

 Despite this setback, he eventually won three Canterbury Provincial Titles, four Wellington Provincial Titles and runner-up silver medalist in the New Zealand Nationals.
 Jacobs later won the New Zealand Championship and held the title until 1953 when he was defeated by John da Silva in Wellington.
 He also tried out for the 1956 Olympics but lost to another wrestler by one point.